What is GDPR and how does it affect you?

 Previously, the highest fine that could be levied was £500,000.

 You can make a claim for a misuse of your data and get compensation for both material and non-material damage including, but not limited to, distress and reputational damage.

 The GDPR broadened who you can make a claim against, and you claim against the data processor, as well as the data controller.

 For example, previously you wouldn’t have been able to claim against a misuse of your personal data by a call centre acting as a processor.
 Instead you would have had to find out who the data processor was handling the data for and make a claim against the controller.
 But now you can make a claim against both.

 Compensation can be claimed for the breach, financial losses and also any distress caused.
 While you can take both to court, you can only win once.

 You have always been able to make a subject access request, which allows you to act on your right to obtain access to your personal data held by a company.
-But now it will be free.
+But now it has to be free of charge.

 You might make a subject access request if you think that a company is not processing your data lawfully.